dferber90/jsdom-screenshot/README.md

 ### High level

 [`jsdom`](https://github.com/jsdom/jsdom) is an emulator of a subset of browser features. `jsdom` does not have the capability to render visual content, and will act like a headless browser by default. `jsdom` does not do any layout or rendering [ref](https://github.com/jsdom/jsdom#pretending-to-be-a-visual-browser).
 We use `jsdom` to obtain the state of the HTML which we want to take a screenshot of.
 Consumers can use `jsdom` to easily get components into the state they want to take a screenshot of. `jsdom-screenshot` then uses the markup ("the HTML") at that moment (of that state). `jsdom-screenshot` launches a local webserver and serves the obtained markup as `index.html`.
-It further serves assets provided through `publicPaths` so that local assets are loaded.
+It further serves assets provided through `serve` so that local assets are loaded.
 Then `jsdom-screenshot` uses [`puppeteer`](https://github.com/googlechrome/puppeteer/) to take a screenshot take screenshots of that page using headless Google Chrome.

 ### Technically